hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

   <img src="../img/wiggle.png" width="650">
 </p>

 The bigWig format is an indexed *binary* form of the wiggle file format, and is useful for large amounts of dense and continuous data to be displayed in a genome browser as a graphical track.
-As mentioned above, the visual representation of this format is very similar to Bedgraph.
+As mentioned above, the visual representation of this format is very similar to bedGraph.

 ## Creating bigWig files